Home Mobility Equipment: Where To Buy and How Much To Spend

 Walkers

 Walkers come in two main varieties.
-Rolling walkers tend to be preferred by people who need them and by therapists, and can be purchased for as little as about $50.
+Rolling walkers tend to be preferred by people who need them and by therapists, and can be purchased for as little as about $50 to $75.
 Those with baskets to hold items, a seat, or a device to hold an oxygen tank can cost much more, sometimes as much as about $300.
 When possible, buy this in a store rather than online and have the person who will use it try different types of walkers for fit and ease of use.

 Buying a rolling walker is not unlike buying a pair of shoes; walk around the store for awhile to see if it is the right walker for the user.
 These, too, are often available used, but you are sacrificing fit and safety so it’s better to buy a rolling walker new.